nickkucway/Pxlr/README.md

 <summary>User Stories</summary>

-As a fan of movies, I want to be able to log which movies I've seen on this app, and review them.
+As a fan of games, I want to be able to search for games I like

+As a user, I want to be able to leave a PXL about my favorite game.

 As a hiring manager, I want to be able to see the way Nick built out this app.